BlessingCBN/MAVEN-NORTHWIND-TRADERS-SALES-PERFORMANCE/README.md

 ### Data modelling

-During visualisation, i noticed that the tables weren't fully interactive.
+During visualization, i noticed that the tables weren't fully interactive.
 I had to remodel the dataset and manage the relationships between the tables to achieve the required model for optimal insight.